duckmanager/Bathymetric-map-Lake-Caputh/docs/main_docu.md

     set automatic_detection & manual_overwrite True
 If only one technique should be applied - turn this one True, other False
     At least one
-If a sufficent filtering was figuered out and safed in "faulty_points_dir" but want to run the code again, turn both False.
+If a sufficient filtering was figured out and saved in "faulty_points_dir" but want to run the code again, turn both False.
 The filtering will be applied again.
 Just make sure the point order stays the same.

 ---
 ### detect_and_remove_faulty_depths
-input:
+Input:
 - geodf_projected, GeoDataFrame - output of adjust_depths or create_multibeam_points for correction without edge points
 output:

-if automatic_detection = True
+If automatic_detection = True
 - filtered_gdf: GeoDataFrame: all points after error filtering, columns unchanged
-- removed_gdf: GeoDataFrame containing all faulty filtered points, original columns + column with the orginal index of each point
+- removed_gdf: GeoDataFrame containing all faulty filtered points, original columns + column with the original index of each point

-if automatic detection = False
+If automatic detection = False
 - geodf_projected: unchanged gdf / empty gdf

-user variable:
+User variable:
 - automatic_detection= True / False -> determines if function will run (True) or return input and empty gdf

-input variables:
+Input variables:
 - max_distance (int) - radius of mean calculation
 - threshold (float) - depth difference above which points get discarded

-functionality:
+Functionality:

-removes faulty points by comparing to averaged depth of sorrounding points.
+Removes faulty points by comparing to averaged depth of surrounding points.
 Checks if automatic_detection =False - if so, the rest will be skipped. geodf_projected will be skipped and removed_gdf an empty gdf
 Saves original index in "orig_index".
 Iterates through every point.
 Calculate average depth of all points within "max_distance" radius, excluding evaluated point.
-Uses cKDTress for neighor identification.
-If Depth of point differs more than "threshold" from average depth of surrounding points, it gets discarded and saved in removed_gdf, except file_id = artifical_boundary_point.
-Artifical edge points get recognised for average depth but wont be discarded as faulty points.
+Uses cKDTrees for neighbor identification.
+If Depth of point differs more than "threshold" from average depth of surrounding points, it gets discarded and saved in removed_gdf, except file_id = artificial_boundary_point.
+Artificial edge points get recognized for average depth, but won't be discarded as faulty points.

 ---
 ### interactive_error_correction
-input:
+Input:
 - GeoDataFrame (filtered_gdf) containing preprocessed sonar depth data with the following columns:
     - file_id: Identifier for each survey run.
 Points with the file_id "artificial_boundary_points" are automatically excluded from correction but re-included after processing.
 These should be placed at the end of the DataFrame to avoid index mismatches.
     - Beam_type: Identifier for the measurement beam (e.g., VB, OB, SB, CB).
 If this column is missing or contains only a single unique value, all points are treated as vertical beams (VB).